On the asymptotic behaviour of cosmic density-fluctuation power spectra of cold dark matter: Summary and discussion

 While one has to include many terms in the series \eqref{eqn:whole k dependence extracted} for it to be accurate, knowing the functional form of the $k$-dependence of the power spectrum is of theoretical significance in itself.
 Evaluating the Zel'dovich power spectrum can be achieved by solving the integral \eqref{eq:KFT zeldovich PS} numerically.
 This expansion will help to find out more about the mathematical structure of the Zel'dovich power spectrum in general; we anticipate that once this series is known, in the future one would be able to re-sum it to arrive at more accurate results without needing to go to very high orders.
 The Zel'dovich power spectrum resembles the zeroth order power spectrum of KFT and is a fundamental building-block of perturbative terms; the result of this paper will therefore guide future work on KFT perturbation theory and thereby on analytical expressions for the non-linear power spectrum of dark matter, and put them on mathematically solid ground.
-In future work we will extend the calculation here beyond the Zel'dovich approximation, and endeavour to find an asymptotic series of the form \eqref{eqn:whole k dependence extracted} for the full cold dark matter power spectrum \cite{Ginatetal2022}.
+Here, we have approximated particle trajectories by straight lines.
+Due to this Zel'dovich approximation, virialization is not expected to occur.
+However, virialization is an emergent effect in KFT and thus need not be introduced explicitly.
+Incorporating gravitational interactions beyond the Zel'dovich approximation will lead to more persistent structures on small scales, since gravity prevents the structures formed in the Zel'dovich approximation from re-expanding.
+Nonetheless, we have convincing reasons to believe that the shape of the asymptotics will not be changed even by interactions: Taking them into account in a mean-field approximation, we could show that the multiplicative interaction term becomes scale-independent for large $k$ \citep{Bartelmannetal2021, Konradetal2022}.
+Then, the amplitude of the power spectrum will increase, but the shape will remain unchanged.
+The analytical result based on the mean-field approximation recovers fully numerical results for non-linear power spectra to an accuracy of a few percent up to wave numbers $k\lesssim 10\,h\,\mathrm{Mpc}^{-1}$.
+In future work we will extend the present calculation beyond the Zel'dovich approximation, and endeavour to find an asymptotic series of the form \eqref{eqn:whole k dependence extracted} for the full cold dark-matter power spectrum.

-Moreover, as is visible from Fig. \ref{fig:sigmas_for_ns}, the coefficients $\mathcal{P}_m(t,\ln k)$ (or $\mathcal{P}_{mn}(t)$) are extremely sensitive to the spectral index $n_s$.
-In future surveys, if they could be inferred experimentally, they could furnish an additional probe of this cosmological parameter.
+We did not consider baryonic effects either here, but dark matter only as a back-bone for cosmic structure formation.
+This is of particular cosmological interest because the question as to which small-scale structures in (warm and cold) dark-matter only universes form is not completely solved yet, e.g.\ in the notorious ``core-cusp'' problem \citep{Geninaetal2018}.
+While baryonic effects are certain to change the small-scale structures built from dark matter, it is yet unclear which small-scale structures actually arise in dark-matter only universes, as numerical simulations are limited in resolution.
+We are convinced that this is an important question to solve, prior to incorporating any baryonic effects.